rbisdorff/Digraph3/docSphinx/tutorial.rst

 A first trivial example is immediately given by the naximal independent vertices sets (MISs) of the n-cycle graph (see :ref:`IsomorphicMIS-Tutorial-label`).
 Indeed, each MIS in the n-cycle graph is by definition independent, ie internally stable, and each non selected vertex in the n-cycle graph is in relation with either one or even two members of the MIS.
 See, for instance, the four non isomorphic MISs of the 12-cycle graph as shown in Fig. 1.

 In all graph or symmetric digraph, the *maximality condition* imposed on the internal stability is equivalent to the external stability condition.
-Indeed, if there would exist a vertex or node not related to any of the elements of a choice, then we may safely add this vertex or node the choice without violating its internal stability.
+Indeed, if there would exist a vertex or node not related to any of the elements of a choice, then we may safely add this vertex or node to the given choice without violating its internal stability.
 All kernels must hence be maximal independent choices.
 In fact, in a topological sense, they correspond to maximal **holes** in the given graph.

 We may illustrate this coincidence between MISs and kernels in graphs and symmetric digraphs with the following random 3-regular graph instance.